xiaofeizhang19/ConsumeLess-frontend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload after modification.<br />
 You will also see any lint errors in the console.

 ### `yarn test`